Defect #6376

 I have people reporting issues and commenting on issues that are relatively uncomfortable with markup in general.
 Maybe that isn't the target user base but it seems that I can't be the only one. == seems easier to sell to them than < notextile >...< /notextile >.

-Updated by Noah Diewald over 13 years ago
+Updated by Noah Diewald about 14 years ago

 I guess a related issue is that == does have some significance to the system since it will disappear when used -- as I accidentally had happen above in my previous comment -- but at the same time doesn't do what you'd expect it to.
 That seems like a real bug.
 I spent a long time trying to figure out what I was doing wrong when using it before realizing that it just doesn't work.
 If the == remained uninterpreted then I would have realized the feature was unimplemented immediately.

-Updated by Filou Centrinov almost 11 years ago
+Updated by Filou Centrinov over 11 years ago

 Supported in RedCloth 4.
 More about RedCloth 4: #6269